Last Modified: 8 June 2026

 9.7 All amounts and fees stated or referred to in this Agreement:

-(a) shall be payable in pounds sterling, unless otherwise set out in the Order Form;
+(a) shall be payable in the currency specified in the Order Form, unless otherwise agreed;

 (b) are, subject to clause 13.3(b), non-cancellable and non-refundable;